-In this photograph the background has NOT been painted out and it is possible to make out the sliding double doors which enabled railway goods wagons to enter the room to pick up the completed transmitters.
+In the July 1920 photograph of Lauritz, the background has NOT been painted out and it is possible to make out the sliding double doors which enabled railway goods wagons to enter the room to pick up the completed transmitters.
 W T Ditcham is seen leaning on the grand piano.

 Lauritz's voice was very powerful and often used to overload the transmitter and cause it to fail.

-Another photograph of the Danish Tenor, Lauritz Melchior singing into the microphone in July 1920.
+Another photo of Lauritz Melchior singing into the microphone in July 1920.

-The Postmaster General thought this entertainment was very trivial and when interference to the aircraft Direction Finding service at Croydon Airfield (provided by Marconi) was reported, Marconi had its MZX Licence withdrawn and was never used again.
+The Postmaster General thought this entertainment was very trivial and when interference to the Aircraft Direction Finding service at Croydon Airfield (provided by Marconi) was reported, the MZX Licence was withdrawn from Marconi and was never used again.